ReneKnap/iOS-Seminar-Notes/Seminar.md

 ## Ideas

 - Program with which you can set all filters for your own photos and make face detection or object detection.
+  - Load/Save Image to album
+  - Only filter which create an output image
   - Small preview for each filter in the selection
+  - SwiftUI
+  - Outsource code into different files
+    - Only what we want to present in a file
+  - Code Documentation
+    - Understanding each function call
 - Quartz Composer

 <figure>